 18. Trees came into existence after the Earth

 The Earth is 4.5 billion years old.
 About 470 million years ago, plants in the form of liverworts and mosses came into existence.
-Slowly, 40 years later, vascular plants followed.
+Slowly, vascular plants followed.
 However, even after tens of millions of years, barely any plant grew three feet above the ground.
 Today, Hyperion from the Sequoia sempervirens discovered in 2006 is the tallest tree, 115.85 meters or 80.1 feet high.

 19. Earth has 60,000+ species

-The Global Trees Campaign worked has for more than two years, consulting with experts worldwide to find the answer to the number of tree species on the Earth.
+The Global Trees Campaign has worked for more than two years, consulting with experts worldwide to find the answer to the number of tree species on the Earth.
 Finally, in 2017, they concluded that there are 60,065 tree species.
 Before that, no one knew how many tree species existed.
 According to The Global Trees Campaign data, Brazil is home to 8,715 species.
 They concluded that 300 species are endangered, and more than half of the species have been found in only one country.

 20. Tree rings determine age and predict climate change

 To determine the age of the tree, you need specific information.
-You can find out when the period of tree plantation and its age by counting the annual rings of wood growth.
+You can know the period of tree plantation and its age by counting the annual rings of wood growth.
 The study of a tree’s age is called dendrochronology.
 Unfortunately, this does not apply to living trees unless you are an expert.
 Apart from age, these rings can indicate natural disasters, such as drought or volcanic eruption.
 Let us find out how?
 When the tree gets a consistent flow of healthy resources, the ring will thicken.
 However, when resources are scarce, the rings become thin.

 21. Trees block noise